There are a number of reasons ADSL can stop working. To find out what is going on, follow these troubleshooting steps:

 Yes, it does.

-For instance, peer-to-peer file sharing software can completely consume bandwidth to the exclusion of your own additional use of the ADSL service.
-Performance may remain low even after exiting P2P software, as other P2P users attempt to connect to your system for some time after you have disconnected.
-These attempts will consume ADSL capacity and
+For instance, peer-to-peer file sharing can completely consume bandwidth - preventing browsing and other use.
+Performance may remain low even after exiting P2P software.
+This is because other P2P users attempt to connect to your system for some time after you have disconnected.
+These attempts will consume ADSL capacity and affect performance.

-You should also expect that concurrent uploads will have a significant impact on download speeds - particularly with ADSL, which has less capacity for uploading than for downloading.
+You should also expect that concurrent uploads will have a significant impact on download speeds.
+This is a particular concern with ADSL, which has less capacity for uploading than for downloading.

-All data transfers send information in both directions - when you download a file, a stream of ‘ACK’ (acknowledgement) packets flow in the return direction, managing data flow and ensuring your download works properly.
+All data transfers send information in both directions.
+When you download a file, a stream of 'ACK' (acknowledgement) packets flow in the return direction.
+This manages data flow and ensures that your download works properly.

-Typically, ACK packets require 1/4 to 1/8th of your download transfer rate (this varies significantly).
-For example, if you are downloading at 512 kilobits per second on a 512/128 ADSL connection, your ACK packets may take up 64 − 128k of your upload capacity - up to 100%.
-If you decide to upload a file while downloading, this places more demand on your upstream capacity - slowing the ACK packets and your entire data transfer.
+Typically, ACK packets need 1/4 to 1/8 of your download transfer rate (this varies significantly).
+For example, if you are downloading at 512 kilobits per second on a 512/128 ADSL connection, your ACK packets may take up 64–128 kbps of your upload capacity.
+That's up to 100%!
+If you upload a file while downloading, this places more demand on your upstream capacity - slowing the ACK packets and your entire data transfer.

 Unfortunately, yes - some ADSL devices may get slower over time.

 ADSL works over copper telephone lines - which are imperfect transmission paths.
-The ADSL device determines which parts of the copper line ‘spectrum’ are usable, and confines activity to those parts.
-Normally there is enough ‘good’ spectrum to allow ADSL to run at its
+Your router determines which parts of the copper line 'spectrum' are usable, and confines activity to those parts.
+Normally there is enough 'good' spectrum to allow ADSL to run at its full rated speed.

-ADSL devices compensate for these situations by confining themselves to working parts of the spectrum - reducing your throughput.
-However, once the problem has cleared, some ADSL devices don’t necessarily ‘spring back’ and use all available spectrum again.
-Because of this, it is worthwhile power-cycling your ADSL device if your performance has
+ADSL devices compensate for these situations by confining themselves to working parts of the spectrum.
+This reduces your throughput, and some ADSL devices don't always 'spring back' once the problem has cleared.
+Because of this, it's worthwhile power-cycling your ADSL device if your performance has degraded.

 Yes, some software drivers affect ADSL performance.

-All USB or PCI-based ADSL devices require software drivers to work, however some drivers aren’t written well - contributing to low speeds or variable latency.
-For example, you may see poor performance during games - as the game demands more resources, it leaves insufficient CPU cycles available to your ADSL device.
+All USB or PCI-based ADSL devices need software drivers to work.
+However, some of these drivers aren't written well - contributing to low speeds or variable latency.
+For example, you may see poor performance during games.
+As the game demands more resources, it leaves insufficient CPU cycles available to your ADSL device.

-To minimise the requirement for special software drivers, we recommend
+To minimise the need for special software drivers, we recommend Ethernet-based ADSL devices.

 Troubleshooting problems with USB/PCI devices: